 Protecting biological and cultural diversity and providing ecosystem services and benefits.
-Some Strengthening resilience to natural hazards and climate change.
-High Contributing to inclusion and equality.
+High Strengthening resilience to natural hazards and climate change.
+Some Contributing to inclusion and equality.
 Some Enhancing the quality of life and well-being.
 Some Respecting, protecting and promoting human rights.
 Some Respecting, consulting and involving indigenous peoples and local communities.
 Some Achieving gender equality.
-Not applicable Ensuring growth, employment, income and livelihoods.
-High Promoting economic investment and quality tourism.
-High Strengthening capacity-building, innovation and local entrepreneurship.
-High Ensuring conflict prevention.
-Some Protecting heritage during conflict.
-Some Promoting conflict resolution.
+Limited Ensuring growth, employment, income and livelihoods.
+Limited Promoting economic investment and quality tourism.
+Some Strengthening capacity-building, innovation and local entrepreneurship.
+Limited Ensuring conflict prevention.
+Limited Protecting heritage during conflict.
+Limited Promoting conflict resolution.
 Some Contributing to post-conflict recovery.
 Some Other (please specify).
-Some If 'Other' applies, please specify
+Not applicable If 'Other' applies, please specify